 Divorce Negotiation Rule Eight - Never Get Personal

-There is a scene in the Godfather movie where a character is about to wiped out by the mob.
+There is a scene in the Godfather movie where a character is about to be wiped out by the mob.
 One of the henchman tells the victim that the Godfather wants him to know that it is not personal, it is just business.

 Clearly, much of what is happening in the divorce is personal between the parties.
 It should never be personal between the attorneys, no matter how sensitive or important the issues.